OS-RSPS/blog/_posts/10-21-23-patch-notes-spells-skilling-improvements-and-more/10-21-23-patch-notes-spells-skilling-improvements-and-more.md

 ### <img src="/assets/img/updates/102123/herb.png" style="vertical-align:middle;position:relative;right:1px;bottom:1px"> Item Modifications

 Along with the introduction of the new chest, several items have been modified in a way that should drastically improve upon both their accessibility, ease of collection, and overall influence within the game.
-For ease of collection, the following items are now stackable: Unicorn Horn Dust, Red Spiders' Eggs, Chocolate Dust, Dragon Scale Dust, Crushed Bird Nests, and Crushed Superior Dragon Bones.
+For ease of collection and storage, the following items are now stackable: Unicorn Horn Dust, Red Spiders' Eggs, Chocolate Dust, Dragon Scale Dust, Crushed Bird Nests, and Crushed Superior Dragon Bones.

 <center><img src="/assets/img/updates/102123/crushstackbefore.png"> &nbsp; &nbsp; <img src="/assets/img/updates/102123/crushstackafter.png"></center>
 <center><em><font size="1">We have so much more room for activities!</font></em></center>